Learning About Learning: A Path from Spin Glasses to Artificial Intelligence: Introduction

-Back in the 1980's, Hopfield~\cite{Hopfield1982,Hopfield1984} introduced a neural network for associative memory.
-Just as if it were magic, given some input, the network evolved to retrieve an associated pattern that was encoded in the connections between neurons.
-This idea was inspired by the physics of spin glasses and still constitutes the basic paradigm for memory encoding in the brain today~\cite{RollsTreves1999Book,RollsTreves2024}.
-It can also be applied to compute near-optimal solutions~\cite{HopfieldTank1985Opt1,HopfieldTank1986Opt2} for complex combinatorial problems by mapping a cost function to the network's Hamiltonian~\cite{hertzRedesNeurais,Rojas1996}.
-These discoveries lead John Hopfield to share with Geoffrey Hinton (whose work focused on Boltzmann machines~\cite{HintonSej1983,AckleyHintonSej1985}) the 2024 Nobel Prize in Physics~\cite{Nobel2024}.
+In the 1980s, John Hopfield~\cite{Hopfield1982,Hopfield1984} introduced a neural network model for associative memory.
+Given an input, the network evolves toward an associated pattern encoded in the connections between neurons.
+The model was inspired by the physics of spin glasses and remains a central paradigm for memory encoding in the brain.\cite{RollsTreves1999Book,RollsTreves2024} The Hopfield model can also be used to compute near-optimal solutions to complex combinatorial problems by mapping a cost function onto the network Hamiltonian.\cite{HopfieldTank1985Opt1,HopfieldTank1986Opt2,hertzRedesNeurais,Rojas1996} This work led to Hopfield sharing the 2024 Nobel Prize in Physics with Geoffrey Hinton, whose work focused on Boltzmann machines.\cite{Nobel2024,HintonSej1983,AckleyHintonSej1985}

-Neural networks have rapidly evolved from specialized academic tools into widely deployed technologies central to data analysis, artificial intelligence (AI), and decision making.
-This has increased the demand for physicists in both research and industry who are literate in applying physical knowledge and reasoning to computational tools that can solve problems.
-Although undergraduate physics provides many of the necessary conceptual foundations, these ideas are often taught in isolation and without explicit connection to contemporary applications, making it difficult for students to recognize their relevance beyond the classroom.

-The Hopfield model provides a compact and pedagogically rich example in which these connections can be made explicit.
-Here, we show how core undergraduate ideas from statistical physics, computational methods, dynamical systems, and linear algebra arise together in a simple model and useful tool.
-The more suitable placement for the model is in courses that teach computational methods in Physics.
-At the end of the paper, we give a set of classroom-ready example problems that can guide instructors when approaching this subject.
-We wrote them in a way to emulate research practice.
+Neural networks have rapidly evolved from academic tools to widely used technologies central to data analysis, artificial intelligence (AI), and decision making~\cite{hertzRedesNeurais,Rojas1996,Nobel2024,TobochnikGould2026} and has increased the demand for physicists in both research and industry who can apply quantitative methods to data analysis and problem solving.
+Although undergraduate physics provides many of the necessary conceptual foundations, these topics are often taught in isolation and without clear connections to contemporary applications.
+As a result, students may not recognize their broader relevance.
+The Hopfield model offers a compact and pedagogically rich framework in which these connections can be made explicit.
+Through this simple model, we discuss how core undergraduate concepts from statistical physics, computational methods, dynamical systems, and linear algebra relate to AI.
+By linking fundamental physics to contemporary AI applications, our goal is to help students understand, apply, and critically engage with the computational tools increasingly central to research, industry, and society.

-Given its inherent interdisciplinarity, it is not covered in standard physics' textbooks, only in books for specialized audience~\cite{hertzRedesNeurais,peretto,Rojas1996}.
-Thus, we give a fundamental but brief and illustrated account of the theory that explains the workings of the Hopfield network using concepts from the standard curriculum.